 1. Indoor cacti do best in a sunroom because they will receive the most sunlight, and the air around windows is generally cooler in winter than in the interior of a room.

 2. Your cactus needs maximum light and heat during the growing season.
-Therefore, put your plant in direct sunlight, and turn it occasionally for even light exposure.
+Therefore, place your plant in direct sunlight and turn it occasionally to ensure even light exposure.

 4. Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher in phosphorus and potassium.
 Overfeeding will not make your cactus bloom!